-The law of adverse possession maintains that when a person publically moves into another’s neglected property and improves such property, they can earn title to it after a period of time has passed.
+The law of adverse possession maintains that when a person publicly moves into another’s neglected property and improves such property, they can earn the title to it after a period of time has passed.

-In Florida, a man currently living in a $2.5 million mansion is invoking ownership by “adverse possession.”
-Even after several attempts, the police are still reportedly unable to remove the man.
+In 2013, a man living in a $2.5 million mansion invoked ownership by “adverse possession.”
+Even after several attempts, the police were unable to remove the man.

-He continues to present adverse possession paperwork and related documents.
-He cites Florida’s adverse possession law that allows a person to acquire title to a property owned by another if they openly occupy the land and pay real property tax for at least seven years.
+He continued to present adverse possession paperwork and related documents.
+He cited Florida’s adverse possession law that allowed a person to acquire the title to a property owned by another if they openly occupy the land and pay real property tax for at least seven years.

 Bank of America, after a foreclosure, is currently the owner of the house involved in this case.
 The possessor posted a notice in the house’s front window naming him as a living beneficiary entitled to live in the house.
-There is nothing the police can do to get this possessor out of the house.
-Bank of America is required to follow the legal process and file an appropriate eviction action.
+This certainly complicated things, leaving many to wonder whether the man’s presence was lawful.

-If you have questions regarding Florida’s adverse possession law, we can discuss your specific case during a free consultation.
+This is a good example of a situation that could benefit from an adverse possession lawyer.
+If you have questions regarding Florida’s adverse possession law, we can discuss your specific case during a consultation.
 Every case is different, and you may have legal options that you have not yet considered.

 We can determine how your individual circumstances may affect your right to the property in question, and we can explain how our real estate attorneys can help.